Length: 75 km as the crow flies

 Elevation gain: ~150 m overall

-Declared one of the world’s best hikes by countless sources, the West Coast Trail (WCT) is an unforgettable hiking experience that asks adventurers to stare extreme obstacles in the face and laugh at them, to immerse yourself so deeply in nature you’d never want to know the way out, and, perhaps most importantly, to grow in more ways in one week than you ever knew were possible.
+Declared one of the world’s best hikes by countless sources, the West Coast Trail (WCT) is an unforgettable wilderness experience that asks adventurers to stare extreme obstacles in the face and laugh at them, to immerse yourself so deeply in nature you’d never want to know the way out, and, perhaps most importantly, to grow in more ways in one week than you ever knew were possible.

 Yes, the challenge is open to you!
 You need only accept it.
 At least that’s what some of my family and I did this summer, and am I ever glad we did.